pulumi/docs/reference/pkg/nodejs/@pulumi/pulumi/runtime/index.md

 ```

-serializeFunction serializes a JavaScript function into a text form that can be loaded in another exuection context,
+serializeFunction serializes a JavaScript function into a text form that can be loaded in another execution context,
 for example as part of a function callback associated with an AWS Lambda.
 The function serialization captures any
 variables captured by the function body and serializes those values into the generated text along with the function
 body.
 This process is recursive, so that functions referenced by the body of the serialized function will themselves
 be serialized as well.
-Thid process also deeply serializes captured object values, including prototype chains and
+This process also deeply serializes captured object values, including prototype chains and
 property descriptors, such that the semantics of the function when deserialized should match the original function.

 There are several known limitations:
 - If a native function is captured either directly or indirectly, closure serialization will return an error.
 - Captured values will be serialized based on their values at the time that `serializeFunction` is called.
 Mutations
-  to these values after that (but before the deserialized funtion is used) will not be observed by the deserialized
+  to these values after that (but before the deserialized function is used) will not be observed by the deserialized
   function.

 <h2 class="pdoc-module-header" id="serializeFunctionAsync">
-<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi/blob/master/sdk/nodejs/runtime/closure/serializeClosure.ts#L85">function serializeFunctionAsync</a>
+<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi/blob/master/sdk/nodejs/runtime/closure/serializeClosure.ts#L99">function serializeFunctionAsync</a>
 </h2>

 ```typescript